 Symptoms: Symptoms are subjective here.
 Generally, vomiting could be accompanied by pain in the stomach.

 10. Certain medication:

-Certain medicines also make toddlers feel sick and vomit, especially if he consumes them on an empty stomach.
+Certain medicines could also make toddlers feel sick and vomit, especially if the toddler consumes them on an empty stomach.
 Vomiting can also be a known side-effect of some medicines.

 Symptoms: Individual medicines have specific symptoms.
 Vomiting could be one of them.

 If your toddler has no symptoms or history of illness but suddenly throws up in a moving vehicle, then it is possible that they suffer from motion sickness.
 Motion sickness can be an indicator of vertigo, a condition where an individual feels the sense of a shifting balance.
 This happens when the toddler is in a situation (like a roller-coaster), where there is a constant shift of equilibrium and orientation.

 This quick shift of balance overloads the inner ear, which is responsible for maintaining the body’s balance and makes it send erratic signals to the brain (9).
 This disorients the brain, leading it to send distress nerve signals to the stomach muscles and making the toddler vomit.
 Other brain-related conditions, such as headaches, can also cause vomiting.

 Symptoms: Dizziness, loss of balance, and a headache.

 12. Ear infections:

 Ear infections can induce vomiting, along with dizziness (10).
 The symptoms here are similar to motion sickness, but in this case, the condition is caused by a bacterial or viral infection of the middle or inner ear.
 Labyrinthitis is one such inner ear infection that can lead to vomiting along with vertigo.
 Similar to motion sickness, the inner ear sends disoriented signals to the brain (due to infection), which in turn stimulates the abdominal muscles to contract and throw up.